ManabBala/The-Complete-JavaScript-Course-2022---From-Zero-to-Expert-/03 JavaScript Fundamentals - part 2/README.md

 - 'continue' skip the current iteration code
 - 'break' exit the entire loop
+- '' - blank space will work as 'pass' of python. so in js empty space means to action need to be done

 ```javaScript
 // want to print all the prime